 The Pricing Puzzle

 AF drinks in pubs often cost nearly as much as alcoholic equivalents.
-Guinness 0.0 at the Devonshire goes for £6.35 versus £6.90 for regular Guinness.
-That's fair.
-But some pubs charge full price for AF options that cost them significantly less.
+Some pubs pitch an AF pint only pennies below the full-strength version.
+That's fair when the brewing process is largely identical.
+Some pubs charge full price for AF options that cost them significantly less.

 From the publican's perspective, margin matters.
 AF beer often delivers better margins than alcoholic equivalents because of lower duty.
 But the optics irritate some customers who feel they should pay less for drinks without alcohol.